 Step 2: Click OK.
 Next, click on Universal Serial Bus controllers to expand its sub-menu, as shown in the screenshot below.
 Right-click on Apple Mobile Device USB Driver and then click Update driver to check for a newer version.

-Apple Support should help you and may schedule an appointment at the nearest Apple Store to take a closer look.
+You might need to schedule an appointment at the nearest Apple Store so they can take a closer look.